Halford Capital

 • Property condition report

 Lender insight: National CRE lenders with dedicated commercial real estate teams can pre-qualify deals before you commit to a full application.
-Getting a pre-qualification letter also strengthens your position when negotiating with sellers.
+Getting a pre-qualification letter also strengthens your negotiating position with sellers.

 How to Maximize Your Leverage

-Structuring a CRE deal well can mean the difference between a 10% down payment and a 30% down payment.
-Here are strategies to maximize your leverage:
+How you structure a CRE deal can mean the difference between a 5% down payment and a 30% one.
+Here are the main strategies:

-2. Seller financing: Some sellers will carry a second-position note, effectively reducing your out-of-pocket requirement.
+2. Seller financing: Some sellers will carry a second-position note, reducing your out-of-pocket requirement.

 3. Negotiate seller concessions: Credits for repairs, closing costs, or prepaid expenses reduce cash needed at closing.

-4. Demonstrate strong DSCR: If your business generates significantly more income than the debt service requires, lenders may approve higher LTV.
+4. Show strong DSCR: If your business generates significantly more income than the debt service requires, lenders may approve higher LTV.

 5. Cross-collateralize: If you own other real estate with equity, some lenders will accept it as additional collateral to offset a smaller down payment.